-What information do you have on the employment rates of college graduates?
+What information do you have on the employment rates of young adults?

-In 2019, the employment rate was higher for those with higher levels of educational attainment.
-For example, the employment rate was highest for 25- to 34-year-olds with a bachelor’s or higher degree (87 percent).
-The employment rate for those with some college2 (80 percent) was higher than the rate for those who had completed high school3 (74 percent), which was higher than the employment rate for those who had not completed high school (57 percent).
+In 2021, the employment rate was higher for 25- to 34-year-olds at higher levels of educational attainment.
+For example, the employment rate was highest for those with a bachelor’s or higher degree (86 percent).
+The employment rate for those with some college2 (75 percent) was higher than the rate for those who had completed high school3 (68 percent), which was higher than the rate for those who had not completed high school (53 percent).
 The same pattern was observed among both sexes.
-For example, the employment rate for females was highest for those with a bachelor’s or higher degree (83 percent) and lowest for those who had not completed high school (39 percent).
+For example, the employment rate for females was highest for those with a bachelor’s or higher degree (83 percent) and lowest for those who had not completed high school (38 percent).

 1 Data in this Fast Fact are based on sample surveys of the civilian noninstitutionalized population, which excludes persons living in institutions (e.g., prisons or nursing facilities) and excludes all military personnel.

-2 In this Fast Fact, "some college" includes those with an associate's degree and those who have attended college but have not obtained a bachelor's degree.
+2 In this Fast Fact, “some college” includes those who attended any college, including those who obtained an associate’s degree, but did not obtain a bachelor’s degree.

 3 Includes equivalency credentials, such as the GED.